outdreamer/build-a-cure/DRINKME.md

     - database schema (storing definitions, interface analysis rules, insight paths, patterns, functions, concepts, prior interface queries & interface query stats, etc)
     - core interface query operations (find/apply/build, representing core 'intents' to solve 'problem types')

+### Invention Relationship

+  - Solution automation is the main program implementing problem-solving workflows, API service, UI, & product, interface analysis is configuration of logic which is also accessible by API, and info objects like imported insights/functions are the content/data.

   - Example of how the components interact:

     - the causal interface applies causal standardization & causal analysis